Upside-Down Berry Cake Recipe

 - 1. In a well-greased 13x9-in. baking pan, layer the walnuts and berries; sprinkle with sugar and gelatin.
 In a large bowl, combine the cake mix, eggs, water and oil; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.
 Fold in marshmallows.
 Pour over top.

-- 2. Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before inverting onto a serving platter.
 Refrigerate leftovers.
 Yield: 15 servings.

 Reviews for Upside-Down Berry Cake